 - In the Dynatrace menu, go to Settings > Preferences > OneAgent features and activate the Forward Tag 4 trace context extension OneAgent feature.

 - In the Dynatrace menu, go to Deploy Dynatrace and select Start installation.

 - On the Install OneAgent page, select Azure Functions.

-On Enable Monitoring for Azure Functions, under How will you configure your Azure Functions?, select your preferred method from the dropdown menu.
-Make sure you set all properties for the selected method before copying the generated configuration snippets.
+- On Enable Monitoring for Azure Functions, under How will you configure your Azure Functions?, select your preferred configuration method from the dropdown menu.

-Specify a Dynatrace API endpoint where you want to receive monitoring data.
+If you don't want to use the default public Dynatrace endpoint, specify a custom Dynatrace API endpoint where you want to receive monitoring data.

-Typically, in order to reduce network latency, you deploy a Dynatrace ActiveGate in close proximity to (the same region as) the Azure Function that you want to monitor.
+Note: To reduce network latency, you typically deploy a Dynatrace ActiveGate close to (in the same region as) the Azure Function that you want to monitor.

-The Dynatrace Azure Functions integration doesn't capture IP addresses of outgoing HTTP requests.
-This results in unmonitored hosts if the called service isn't monitored with Dynatrace OneAgent.
+The Dynatrace Azure Functions integration doesn't capture the IP addresses of outgoing HTTP requests.
+If the called service isn't monitored with Dynatrace OneAgent, this results in unmonitored hosts.